Antioch University

 All Antioch students and employees receive a Licensed account for their use.
 If you do not automatically receive your invitation to set up a Zoom account using your Antioch email address, please contact the Zoom administrator or the Antioch IT Helpdesk.
 Once you receive your invitation, our Zoom Account Setup guide will help you with getting started.

-How to Request Licensed Zoom Accounts for Your Department or Antioch Organization
+Licensed Accounts for Your Department or Antioch Organization

 Department administrators and coordinators, as well as organizational leaders can request Licensed Zoom accounts for departmental use (using a departmental or organizational email account).
 Student organizations must also include written approval from your faculty adviser (email is also acceptable).
 Submit a request to the Antioch Helpdesk and include the email address(es), service account name (if applicable), department or organization, and any other details that may be relevant, with the request.